sadanand-singh/flac2mp3/README.md

 # flac2mp3
-Convert Flac files tomp3 in batches
+Convert flac files to mp3 format in batches

+This program requires you to have [ffmpeg](http://ffmpeg.org/) installed.